seedsofalternative/seedsofalternative.github.io/_posts/2024-10-09-buddhist-schools-classification.md

 Within the **Mahayana** tradition, there are two major schools of thought:

-- **Madhyamaka** (The Middle Way School) does not assert the true establishment of anything, not even conventionally.
+1. **Madhyamaka** (The Middle Way School) does not assert the true establishment of anything, not even conventionally.
 It is divided into two branches:
-    - **Svatantrika** (The Middle Way Autonomy School) accepts autonomous reasoning but denies true establishment, even conventionally.
+    1. **Svatantrika** (The Middle Way Autonomy School) accepts autonomous reasoning but denies true establishment, even conventionally.
 It has two sub-schools:
-        - **Sautrantika-Svatantrika** (Sutra-based Middle Way Autonomists), whose views align with the Sautrantika school of the Theravada tradition.
+        1. **Sautrantika-Svatantrika** (Sutra-based Middle Way Autonomists), whose views align with the Sautrantika school of the Theravada tradition.
-        - **Yogacara-Svatantrika** (Yogic Middle Way Autonomists), whose views align with the Cittamatra (Mind-Only) school.
+        2. **Yogacara-Svatantrika** (Yogic Middle Way Autonomists), whose views align with the Cittamatra (Mind-Only) school.
-- **Prasangika** (The Middle Way Consequence School) is a more radical branch of Madhyamaka that refutes even autonomous reasoning, relying solely on deconstructive logic to reveal the emptiness of all phenomena.
+    2. **Prasangika** (The Middle Way Consequence School) is a more radical branch of Madhyamaka that refutes even autonomous reasoning, relying solely on deconstructive logic to reveal the emptiness of all phenomena.

-The **Cittamatra** (Mind-Only School) asserts that external objects do not exist; only the mind exists.
+2. The **Cittamatra** (Mind-Only School) asserts that external objects do not exist; only the mind exists.
 However, it does accept the existence of truly established self-knowers.

 I hope you're keeping up—Buddhists certainly love organization!
 Below is a diagram summarizing the various traditions, schools, and practices in Buddhism.

 ![buddhist_traditions]({{ site.baseurl }}/assets/images/buddhist_traditions/buddhist_traditions.webp)

-# For more information
+# Further reading

 1. [The Four Buddhist Tenet Systems Regarding the Two Truths](https://studybuddhism.com/en/advanced-studies/abhidharma-tenet-systems/the-indian-tenet-systems/the-four-buddhist-tenet-systems-regarding-the-two-truths)